Class-of-MMH/Celestial-Combat--Project-150/README.md

 *Goals*

-It shouldn’t hit any obstacles incoming from the enemy or atmosphere.
-A certain number of firing enemies will come .
-If the player survives until the end the game will be over.
+A certain number of enemies or obstacles will come and if any of those hit the plane or spaceship the game will over.

 *Controls*

-Left, right, up and down movement.
-And a button will generate shooting towards the enemy obstacles.
+Up and down movement.
+Space button will generate shooting towards the enemy obstacles.

 *Developing goals*

-The primary development goal is to implement a functional shooting game using a programming language of C++ and relevant data structure.
+The primary development goal is to implement a functional shooting game using a programming language of C and relevant data structure.
 Key features include user input handling, random enemy obstacle generation, player spaceship movement mechanics, collision detection, and scoring system.